Admiral Rachel L. Levine

 Admiral Rachel L. Levine serves as the 17th Assistant Secretary for Health for the U.S. Department of Health and Human Services (HHS), after being nominated by President Joe Biden and confirmed by the U.S. Senate in 2021.
 As Assistant Secretary for Health, ADM Rachel Levine fights every day to improve the health and well-being of all Americans.
 She's working to help our nation overcome the COVID-19 pandemic and build a stronger foundation for a healthier future - one in which every American can attain their full health potential.
-ADM Levine also is the head of the U.S. Public Health Service Commissioned one of the eight uniformed services.
+ADM Levine also is the head of the U.S. Public Health Service Commissioned Corps, one of the eight uniformed services.

 After graduating from Harvard College and Tulane University School of Medicine, ADM Levine completed her training in Pediatrics and Adolescent Medicine at the Mt.
 Sinai Medical Center in New York City.
 As a physician, she focused on the intersection between mental and physical health, treating children, adolescents, and young adults.
 ADM Levine was a Professor of Pediatrics and Psychiatry at the Penn State College of Medicine.
 Her previous posts included: Vice-Chair for Clinical Affairs for the Department of Pediatrics, and Chief of the Division of Adolescent Medicine and Eating Disorders at the Penn State Hershey Medical Center.